a man profile

 What are the symptoms of catharr in ears?

-Symptoms related to the presence of phlegm in the ears are characterized by:
+Symptoms related to the presence of phlegm in the ears are characterised by:

 The reduction in hearing ability is usually transitory and resolves with the resolution of the inflammatory phenomenon.
 In cases of chronicity or the spread of infection to the inner ear, hearing loss can be permanent.